Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 -ImagePixelSizeXandY Two floats

-X and Y Pixel spacing from image file header (optional)
+X and Y Pixel spacing from image file header, in Angstroms

 -ImagesAreBinned Integer

-factor is used to scale the values entered with AxisZShift and AxisXShift
+This factor is used to scale the values entered with AxisZShift

-from unbinned to binned coordinates.
-The default is 1.
+and AxisXShift from unbinned to binned coordinates.
+The default

 -OutputModelFile File name